GordonBlasco/homelab/README.md

 # To-Do
-Host a few more apps
+- Host a few more apps.
+- Expose something publically that is fun to interact with.

-Roll a Data Lakehouse
+- Roll a Data Lakehouse.